openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 > **NOTE**: Simultaneous scheduling of kernels to different queues does not mean that the kernels are actually executed in parallel on the GPU device.
 The actual behavior depends on the hardware architecture and in some cases the execution may be serialized inside the GPU driver.

 When multiple inferences of the same model need to be executed in parallel, the multi-stream feature is preferred to multiple instances of the model or application.
-That is because implementation of streams in the GPU plugin supports weight memory sharing across streams, thus, memory consumption may be lower, compared to the other approaches.
+The reason for this is that the implementation of streams in the GPU plugin supports weight memory sharing across streams, thus, memory consumption may be lower, compared to the other approaches.

 For more details, see the [optimization guide](@ref openvino_docs_deployment_optimization_guide_dldt_optimization_guide).